 But it’s the entry level D2 that impressed me the most.
 Look beyond the inevitable narrow power band and you’ll find a willing and capable diesel unit that can propel the V40 along at quite a pace.
 At one point I looked down at the speedo and discovered I was doing speeds that I wouldn’t want to mention here.
 The key to enjoyment in the D2 is to maintain momentum through the gears and anticipate your up and down shifts.
 But based on this drive, I can’t see why you’d opt for the heavier D3 or D4 engines.

 As you can probably tell, I’m a huge fan of the Volvo V40.
 The worrying thing is I’m nearly 2,500 words into the review and I’ve yet to mention any negatives.
 There are of course a few I should mention.

 Firstly, for all the V40’s brilliance on the inside, it does suffer from a lack of room in the back.
-For a 5-door hatchback the rear legroom is tight, especially if a tall driver has the seat right back.
+For a five-door hatchback the rear legroom is tight, especially if a tall driver has the seat right back.
 Also, the coupé-like sloping roofline means the headroom in the back is limited for taller people and does reduce rear visibility when reversing.
 Finally on the inside, the handbrake is positioned on the passenger side, making it slightly annoying when doing hill starts.